Getting Started with the Cisco Meraki Integration for NetBox

 Agent Setup and Configuration

 If you have multiple Organisations in the Meraki Dashboard, you can deploy multiple agents configured to sync data for each Organisation.
-Each one will be mapped to a separate Tenant in NetBox.
+Data from each organization will be tagged in Netbox so it's easily searchable.

 Step 1: Authenticate to the NetBox Labs Image Registry